mensch72/maxparc-ionic/README.md

 * main focus for now: get base functionality going (setting up polls, voting, closing a poll)

-### Prioritised list of wanted features
+### Prioritised list of wanted features (TODO: turn into "issues")

-* poll setup, invitation by email
+* poll setup, invitation by email (Marius)
+* at deadline: poll tally, broadcast result via email
+* add "demo" poll with simulated others (Jobst)
+* add possibility to specify custom couchdb instance & write corresponding howto
 * basic nonencrypted communication via realtime.co
-* at deadline: poll tally, broadcast result via realtime.co
 * optimized explanations, howtos, guides (using text of different detail and animations)
 * custom uri scheme & file extension
 * standard notification when some bar has changed by more than 5% or some pin's distance to bar end gets below 5% or time gets late